mediacloud/backend/doc/ansible.markdown

 ## Configuration

-To use Ansible, you might want to set up an inventory file located at `ansible/inventory/hosts` with the hosts you would like to run Media Cloud on.
+To use Ansible, you might want to set up an inventory file located at `ansible/inventory/hosts.yml` with the hosts you would like to run Media Cloud on.

-The `ansible/inventory/` directory has a sample inventory file `hosts.sample` with some notes on optional variables that one can set.
+The `ansible/inventory/` directory has a sample inventory file `hosts.sample.yml` with some notes on optional variables that one can set.
+Additionally please see [`hosts.yml` syntax example](https://github.com/ansible/ansible/blob/devel/examples/hosts.yaml).

 ## Set up